NowEwo/EwOS/README.md

 - `Main.floppy.img` image that you have to build

 ### Qemu
-Simply run `qemu-system-i386 fda build/Main.floppy.img`
+Simply run `qemu-system-i386 fda build/Main.floppy.img` or `sh ./ewos.sh run`

 ### VirtualBox , VMWare or others
 Go to your VM settings and set the floppy image to your built image